SerEgoroff/onlinesales.core/README.md

 <a id="plugin-integration"></a>
 ## Plugin integration

-* `OnlineSales` core project provides more generic and reusable functionalities, while a plugin project can be implemented to cater more specific requirements that may be provided by different clients.
+* `SalesPro` core project provides more generic and reusable functionalities, while a plugin project can be implemented to cater more specific requirements that may be provided by different clients.

 * Core project can be published and run as a CMS without integrating any plugin, but a plugin requires the core project to be up and running.